Montreal Expos: Failed contraction and move (2001–2004)

 The last active former Montreal Expos player in the major leagues was Bartolo Colón, who played his last MLB game with the Texas Rangers in 2018.
+Tom Brady was the last player drafted by the Expos to remain active in professional sport, retiring from the NFL in 2023.
+Brady was drafted by the Expos in 1995.

 The Nationals won the 2019 World Series, the franchise's first title in its 51 seasons, under manager Dave Martinez, who had played with the Expos from 1988 to 1991.

+Possible revival

+In December 2025, Montreal-based entrepreneur Ashkan Karbasfrooshan announced an exploratory process to bring back MLB baseball and the Montreal Expos via the next expansion window.

 Team identity

-The Expos logo consists of the stylized letters "eb", which stands for "Expos Baseball".
-When taken as a whole, the logo forms a large "M", representing "Montreal".
+The Expos logo consists of the stylized letters "eb", representing "Expos" and "baseball", combined to form a large "M", representing "Montreal".

 In 1972, the Telemedia radio network brought in Jacques Doucet and Claude Raymond to serve as the Expos' French language broadcast team.
-They were asked by the Carling O'Keefe brewery, the title sponsor for the French-language broadcasts, to create a French language glossary of baseball terminology.
-Previously, particularly in the Montreal Royals days, French broadcasters would use English for baseball concepts that didn't have a French equivalent.
-Through their efforts, a French language baseball lexicon was created: words like "home run" became "coup de circuit" and "hit" became "coup sûr".
-A knuckleball became "balle papillon", literally "butterfly ball".
+Carling O'Keefe brewery, the title sponsor for the French-language broadcasts, convened a meeting of writers and broadcasters across Quebec to establish a French language glossary of baseball terminology.
+From 1908, there had been a gradual introduction of French baseball terms in the French-language media.
+The use of French terms gained greater predominance with the resurrection of the Montreal Royals franchise in 1928.
+However English terms were still in use.
+Through the efforts of Doucet and Raymond, a more complete French language baseball lexicon was created, including terms such as "balle-papillon" (knuckleball, literally "butterfly ball"), "formation" (lineup), "ricochet" (foul tip), "coup sûr" (hit, literally "sure hit"), and "coup de circuit" (home run, literally "circuit hit", as in a hit resulting in one lap of the bases).